LUMC/HAMLET/docs/source/expression.rst

 see `Karakaslar et al. <https://www.nature.com/articles/s41698-024-00596-9>`_ for details.

+`AMLmapR <https://github.com/jeppeseverens/AMLmapR>`_ is used to predict the AML subtype, see `Severens et al. <https://www.nature.com/articles/s41375-024-02137-6>`_ for details.

 Input
 -----
 The minimal input for this module is one BAM file and one STAR count table